BrandonTaft/npm-react-autocomplete/README.md

 ### `disableOutsideClick : Boolean`
 - `false` (default) the dropdown closes when mouse is clicked outside of wrapperDiv
 - `true` the dropdown only closes when onSelect fires or tab key is pressed
-- `!!!
-NOTE` to control the dropdown with `updateIsOpen` and keep this enabled, the element controlling the event should have a `className` of `ignore`
+- `NOTE!!!` to control the dropdown with `updateIsOpen` and keep this enabled, the element controlling the event should have a `className` of `ignore`

 ### `isOpen : Boolean`